 - Add carrots, parsnips, celery, potato, rutabaga, salt, pepper, and herbs.

-- Pour in broth, cover and cook.
+- Pour in broth, cover (with lid slightly ajar) and cook.

 - Once done, remove and discard bay leaves.